Skip to main content

 Material costs

-Regional pricing from RSMeans and supplier indices.
+Regional pricing from Craftsman cost databases, adjusted by BEA Regional Price Parities.
 Transportation distance, local demand, and supply chain factors create differences of 10-25% between states.

 Permit fees

-Compiled from municipal fee schedules.
-States with stricter building codes (California, Florida, Massachusetts) typically have higher permit costs and more inspection requirements.
+Modeled as a percentage of construction cost based on NAHB survey data.
+States with stricter building codes (California, Florida, Massachusetts) typically have higher permit percentages and more inspection requirements.

 Overhead factors